-There is no doubt that businesses which are investing heavily in their marketing activity need to be prepared to have skilled copywriters at a marketing agency on hand to produce regular, on-brand and engaging content that captures the imagination and interest of existing and potential customers and helps to drive conversions.
+There is no doubt that businesses which are investing heavily in their marketing activity need to be prepared.
+Skilled copywriters, in house or at a marketing agency, need to be on hand to produce regular, on-brand and engaging content.Content that is designed to capture the imagination and interest of existing and potential customers and helps to drive conversions.
 However, what happens next?

-All too often, a beautifully crafted piece of content is finally signed off after a fairly prolonged internal process, and it gets published on a blog and shared as widely as possible across social media sites – it's done, social media strategy delivered, game over.
+All too often, a beautifully crafted piece of content is finally signed off after a fairly prolonged internal process.
+Tt gets published on a blog and shared as widely as possible across social media sites.
+It’s done, social media strategy delivered, game over.
 Marketers do this and then sit back and wait for the shares, likes, retweets and comments to flood in.

 Social Shares Work – However…

 There is no doubt that social sharing is great for your business – no one would deny this.
-But for your content to have real results, and by this we mean measurable conversions, it needs to have a greater lifespan and more powerful traction than pure social media can provide.
+But for your content to have real results, and by this we mean measurable conversions, it needs to have a greater lifespan.
+There needs to be more powerful traction than pure social media can provide.
 This is where link building comes in.

 Why Link Building?

-The marketing industry is often very hesitant about link building, as it tends to have negative connotations from run-ins with Google's algorithm updates.
-The Panda algorithm updates especially led to a number of big websites becoming discredited and heavily penalised when spam-ridden 'link farms' were shut down and all irrelevant and paid-for links immediately discounted.
+The marketing industry is often very hesitant about link building.
+It tends to have negative connotations from run-ins with Google’s algorithm updates.
+The Panda algorithm updates especially led to a number of big websites becoming discredited and heavily penalised.
+Spam-ridden ‘link farms’ were shut down and all irrelevant and paid-for links immediately discounted.